 If you’re not familiar with anatomy, then you probably can’t name every single muscle that makes up your core.
 And if you can, bravo.
 Luckily, identifying your core is easy, though it probably includes even more muscles than you think.

-Just picture your body without your head, arms, or legs, as the Academy of Sports Medicine Valley Wellness Center abs (of course), but also your back muscles and your glutes and hip flexors, and even your pelvic floor muscles.
+Undertraining: Causes and Solutions the Academy of Sports Medicine suggests.
+That means your core makes up everything between your shoulders and hips, including your abs (of course), but also your back muscles and your glutes and hip flexors, and even your pelvic floor muscles.

 What are the benefits of core stability?